 10. Personalized products and shopping experience

-If you think that just saying “Hello, [name of the customer]” is enough to create a personalized shopping experience for your expected buyer, then it’s time to reconsider your marketing strategy.
+Suppose you think that just saying “Hello, [name of the customer]” is enough to create a personalized shopping experience for your expected buyer.
+In that case, it’s time to reconsider your marketing strategy.

 Today’s customers expect a much more seamless shopping experience that needs personalization.

-Implementing smart website features, machine learning, and online tracking technologies have become indispensable for every business to ensure a highly customized and individualized shopping experience for buyers.
+Implementing smart website features, machine learning, and online tracking technologies have become indispensable for every business to ensure buyers’ highly customized and individualized shopping experiences.

 Product personalization at a mass scale is another great way to increase sales opportunities.